jcranky/talks/2016/09/honeypot-functional-programming-scala.md

 # Next:
 ## high order functions
-## commonly used to determine if a given language is function
+## commonly used to determine if a given language is functional
 ## functions that receive and / or return functions

 ### daily friends: `map`